dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-17-machine-learning-brainstorming.md

 ### Logistic Regression

-Logistic regression uses sigmoid function which transforms output and returns reguular probability value from 0 to 1.
+Logistic regression uses a sigmoid function which transforms output and returns regular probability value from 0 to 1.

 This output value will be mapped to two or more classes.

 If two classes of output we represent this with: $y=\{0,1\}$ and call it **binary** logistic regression.

 The cost function of logistic regression is log loss or Cross-Entropy loss.

 If we have more than 2 output classes this is called **multiclass** logistic regression.